 This is my first post regarding My friend Alexa.
-I decided my theme long back for it, but due to nonstop schedule of festive I am little late in posting, but nevertheless, my friend Alexa is no less than a festival of writing and reading for me so here I am, with my fresh post about an opener festival of month September and i.e. HARTALIKA TEEJ, celebrated in various states of India like eastern Uttar Pradesh, Bihar, Maharashtra, Madhya Pradesh, Gujarat.
+I decided my theme long back for it, but due to the nonstop schedule of festive I am a little late in posting.
+Still, nevertheless, my friend Alexa is no less than a festival of writing and reading for me, so here I am, with my fresh post about an opener festival of month September and i.e., HARTALIKA TEEJ, celebrated in various states of India like eastern Uttar Pradesh, Bihar, Maharashtra, Madhya Pradesh, Gujarat.

 Basics of Hartalika